In this section

 To request a default judgment you need to complete these forms and take them to the court:

 The magistrate does not always make a default judgment in favour of the person who has requested it.
 They still look at the merits of the case before making a decision.

-You know that a claim has been lodged against you in the magistrates court when the other person or a process server serves you with a Claim (see samplein Sample documents and forms) and Statement of claim (see sample in Sample documents and forms).
+You know that a claim has been lodged against you in the Magistrates Court when the other person or a process server serves you with a Claim and Statement of claim (see sample documents and forms ).
 We recommend you get legal advice at this stage to work out how to respond.

 There are four possibilities for how you may respond.